nbarshay/natbarshay/_pages/offerings.md

 #### Testimonials

-I could have graduated almost a year earlier if I had this code at this start of my PhD, and it took them only an hour to write!
+"I could have graduated almost a year earlier if I had this code at this start of my PhD, and it took them only an hour to write!
 Grrrrrrrr." — <a href="https://emes.unc.edu/people-indiv/michael-sandstrom/">Dr. Michael Sandstrom</a>